3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

 ## Splitting data to FTS, encrypt and push into RDS

--- put the seq in RDS, not the node, so we can distribute the nodes -- BDR could be a good fit to use global sequences across master nodes.
+-- put the seq in RDS, not the node, so we can distribute the nodes.
+-- probably a serial + nodename primary key will allow multi source inserts.
+-- BDR could be a good fit to use global sequences across master nodes.

 M <-> M  --- filter -----> RDS

-> pg_logical can be used instead FDW.
+> pg_logical can be used instead FDW. pg_receivexlog could sit locally also.